Andrew Welch's Town Crier Outfit

-The most striking thing about any town crier is their outfit (also known as their livery or uniform - it is never refered to as a "costume" in town crier circles).
-While uniforms vary widely from place to place and country to country, every town crier around the world wears an outfit that reflects a significant historical influence.
+The most striking thing about any town crier is their outfit (also known as their livery or regalia - it is never refered to as a "costume" in town crier circles, and some frown on the word "uniform" as no two outfits are exactly alike.).
+While liveries vary widely from place to place and country to country, every town crier around the world wears an outfit that reflects a significant historical influence.

 In the first place, the town crier's job was to convey messages from the authority of the land - indeed an assault on a town crier carrying out their duties was at one time considered as treasonous as an attack on the person whose authority they represented.
 It was therefore important that the garb of the town crier reflect that authority in some impressive fashion.